Ratification of the CRC

 The Committee’s recommendations to states parties

 Since the very beginning of its work in examining the reports of states parties on their implementation of the Convention, the Committee on the Rights of the Child has raised the issue of corporal punishment of children with governments and recommended it be prohibited, including in the home.
-By October 2015, the Committee had made 400 observations/recommendations on the issue to 189 states (no recommendations have yet been made to Côte d’Ivoire, Micronesia, Nauru, Somalia, State of Palestine and Tonga).
+By March 2017, the Committee had made 430 observations/recommendations on the issue to 190 states (no recommendations have yet been made to Côte d’Ivoire, Micronesia, Somalia, South Sudan (since the independence), State of Palestine and Tonga).
 Recommendations are consistently to prohibit corporal punishment in all settings, including the home, and to support this with relevant measures of implementation.
 Once states have achieved prohibition, the Committee continues to monitor its implementation and enforcement.

 Extracts from the Committee's recommendations to states on corporal punishment of children can be accessed here by session and by state.
 Recommendations are also included in the individual country reports.

 Under the Optional Protocol to the CRC on a Communications Procedure, communications can be made to the Committee claiming that the rights of a child or group of children have been violated by the state.
 Information can also be submitted to the Committee indicating serious or systematic violations of the Convention by the state into which the Committee can make inquiries.
 The Optional Protocol, which came into force in April 2014, has been ratified by 32 states (March 2017).
 There have been no communications or inquiries concerning corporal punishment.